viamrobotics/docs/docs/get-started/drive-rover.md

 If you haven't read through [Learn Viam](/get-started/), we recommend you do so, to get an overview of the Viam platform.

-The next few quickstarts, will guide you through the concepts you need to get started with Viam.
+This is the first of a few quickstarts which will guide you through the concepts you need to know to get started with Viam.
 In this guide you'll write code that makes a rover drive in a square.

 {{< alert title="You will learn" color="tip" >}}